fnando/test_squad/README.md

 - `HOST`: the binding host.
 Defaults to `localhost`.
 - `PORT`: the server port.
 Defaults to `50000`.
 - `TIMEOUT`: how much time a test can take.
 Defaults to `10` (seconds).
-- `LOG`: set if console messages should be logged.
-Defaults to `false`.
 - `PHANTOMJS_BIN`: set the PhantomJS binary.
 Defaults to `phantomjs`.

 ## Contributing